douglaswlee/DS_Practice/README.md

 # Data Science Practice

 A repository of notebooks to review data science concepts, mostly by coding things from scratch.
+Consider everything here to be a work-in-progress.